cornerstone-consulting/INFIODocs/infio-docs.md

 - Automated conversion of .NET project references to their .NET Core equivalent with updated package details

 The solution provides deep insights into the existing database environment while adhering to **AWS best practices** for cloud migration.
 It emphasizes **security**, **scalability**, **reliability**, and **cost optimization** throughout the process.

 ---

+### INFIO Migration Covers

+INFIO structures the migration process into multiple stages to ensure accuracy, reliability, and completeness when moving workloads from SQL Server to Babelfish for Aurora PostgreSQL.
+Instead of treating migration as a single bulk operation, INFIO follows a controlled sequence:

+- **Schema Preparation (Build, Configure & Deploy databases)** SQL Server schemas often contain unsupported features in Babelfish.
+  INFIO separates table structures from foreign keys, indexes, and other elements, then converts them into Babelfish-compatible syntax.
+  This ensures only compatible objects are deployed to the target upfront.

+- **Validation (Reconciliation)**
+  Before migrating data, INFIO verifies that the schema and tables on the target match the source.
+  Any mismatches or unsupported objects are flagged early, reducing risk during the migration run.

+- **Data Migration (DMS Migration Task)**
+  Once the schema is ready, INFIO uses AWS DMS tasks to transfer actual data from SQL Server to the Babelfish-enabled Aurora PostgreSQL instance.
+  This step ensures that large volumes of data are moved securely and efficiently, while you can track progress in real time.

+- **Post-Migration Enhancements (Deploy Table Elements & Objects)** After core schema and data migration, INFIO deploys additional table elements (indexes, foreign keys, constraints) and dependent objects (procedures, functions, views).
+  This layered approach ensures full application compatibility and performance optimization.

+- **Reset & Rerun (Clean Target Server)**
+  If errors occur or you want to start fresh, INFIO allows you to clean the target server, drop previously migrated objects, and re-run the migration.

+In summary, INFIO created different steps because a smooth migration requires more than just data transfer.
+By separating schema build, validation, data load, and dependent object deployment into structured phases, INFIO reduces risks, improves accuracy, and delivers a complete, production-ready migration solution for SQL Server to Babelfish for Aurora PostgreSQL.

+---